mcascardi/MySQL-Maint/README.md

 Welcome to MySQL Maint, a bash script that perform backups and maintenance over your MySQL Servers

-Installation

-Copy the settings.default.conf file to settings.conf and edit or uncomment the variables there according to your server settings.

-Set it to run as a cron task. [optional]

-Don't forget that the script contains important information so don't forget to give it strict permissions (700 is good).

-For more information, run mysql_main.sh -help

 ## Introduction
 ### Requirements